Support for the Holy Land

 - Joel Kelling, Provincial Administrator, Province of Jerusalem & Middle East and Regional Facilitator, Anglican Alliance

-In a video address to members of the Church of England's General Synod, Most Rev'd Hosam Naoum calls for a ceasefire and a plea for peace in Israel and Gaza.
+In a video address to members of the Church of England's General Synod, The Most Rev'd Hosam Naoum calls for a ceasefire and a plea for peace in Israel and Gaza.
 He calls on the international community to work for a ‘just and lasting’ peace.
 Watch it in full here:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~